brandnpatterson/hello-webpack/README.md

 npm start
 ```

-You will see 'Hello Webpack' open at localhost:3000
+Open localhost:3000 and you will see 'Hello Webpack' in your browser.

 ## Live Reload